-The majority of them probably will not be interested, and the quality content will be lost somewhere in the social smog of dull and tedious, non-informative content.
+The majority of social media users probably probably not be interested, and the quality content will be lost somewhere in the social smog of dull and tedious, non-informative content.
+However, marketers are not targeting all users, they are reaching out to their specific group.
 Users that are interested in a specific service or business will more likely participate and communicate with strangers; therefore, focused content means truly less is more.

-In comparison with major social media, with interest-based social networks, marketers are able to have better insight into the value of their marketing campaign.
+In comparison with major social media, with interest-based social networks, marketers are able to have better insight into the value of their marketing campaign and content strategy.

 The user in niche social networks is of great value.

-Users are drawn to niche social networks due to their nature of combining social and cultural atmosphere recognizable for the online world, and their networking needs, impulse, and interest.
+Users are drawn to niche social networks due to their nature of combining social and cultural atmosphere recognisable for the online world, and their networking needs, impulse, and interest.